mariuszmichalowski/practical-kubernetes-problems/vault-agent-sidecar/README.md

 The orgchart deployment appears here as the pod named `orgchart-69697d9598-l878s`.

+The Vault-Agent injector looks for deployments that define specific annotations.
+None of these annotations exist within the current deployment.
+This means that no secrets are present on the orgchart container within the orgchart pod.

 Verify that no secrets are written to the `orgchart` container in the `orgchart-69697d9598-l878s` pod: